Chase First Banking℠ is an all-in-one bank account for kids backed by JP Morgan Chase.

 Yes.
 Chase First Banking is a solid option for current Chase customers who want to teach their kids about banking.

-There are alternative kids’ accounts that come with expanded features, but if you’re already banking with Chase, it’s hard to beat the convenience of Chase First Banking.
+There are alternative kids’ accounts with expanded features, but if you’re already banking with Chase, it’s hard to beat the convenience of Chase First Banking.

 Is Chase First Banking free?